What would typically qualify as hospital/major medical expenses?

 - Members are encouraged to ask service providers what their charges will be, before undergoing any test or surgery.

-Hospital and Service provider benefit payments in a NON-NETWORK Hospital
+Hospital and service provider benefit payments in a NON-NETWORK Hospital

 - The hospital claim will be paid at the lower SRPL rate and co-payments will apply